 "The glulam was pretty essential in the [design of the] concourse, the main lobby and the conference center," said the project’s architect, George Stromquist, AIA, LEED AP, with GSPS Architects.
 "The exposed glulam trusses in these areas and the exposed tongue-and-groove wood deck were crucial in maintaining the lodge feel.”

-Download the complete APA Case Study: Great Wolf Lodge, Form J135 in free PDF format.
+Download Free PDF: APA Case Study: Great Wolf Lodge - Form J135

 Designing a More Efficient Structure